KamalAbdali/PolymathKeyboardWin/Readme.txt

 This installer is a set of directories and files, including a setup.exe file.

-- TeX source file US-PolymathKeyboardWin.tex.
-It should be processed by the XeLaTeX engine to produce the keymap picture US-PolymathKeyboardWin.pdf.
+- TeX source file US-PolymathKeyboardWinLnx.tex.
+It should be processed by the XeLaTeX engine to produce the keymap picture US-PolymathKeyboardWinLnx.pdf.

 2. distrib